 Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

-a private-practice adoption consultant
+private-practice adoption educator, facilitator, and consultant since

 Click here to read about Lil Snee